Reissner-Mindlin plate theory

-The Uflyand-Mindlin theory of vibrating plates is an extension of Kirchhoff–Love plate theory that takes into account shear deformations through-the-thickness of a plate.
-The theory was proposed in 1948 by Yakov Solomonovich Uflyand (1916-1991) and in 1951 by Raymond Mindlin with Mindlin making reference to Uflyand's work.
-Hence, this theory has to be referred to as Uflyand-Mindlin plate theory, as is done in the handbook by Elishakoff, and in papers by Andronov, Elishakoff, Hache and Challamel, Loktev, Rossikhin and Shitikova and Wojnar.
-In 1994, Elishakoff suggested to neglect the fourth-order time derivative in Uflyand-Mindlin equations.
+The Reissner–Mindlin theory of plates is an extension of Kirchhoff–Love plate theory that takes into account shear deformations through the thickness of a plate.
+The theory was proposed in 1951 by Raymond Mindlin.
 A similar, but not identical, theory in static setting, had been proposed earlier by Eric Reissner in 1945.
 Both theories are intended for thick plates in which the normal to the mid-surface remains straight but not necessarily perpendicular to the mid-surface.
-The Uflyand-Mindlin theory is used to calculate the deformations and stresses in a plate whose thickness is of the order of one tenth the planar dimensions while the Kirchhoff–Love theory is applicable to thinner plates.
+The Reissner-Mindlin theory is used to calculate the deformations and stresses in a plate whose thickness is of the order of one-tenth the planar dimensions while the Kirchhoff–Love theory is applicable to thinner plates.

-The form of Uflyand-Mindlin plate theory that is most commonly used is actually due to Mindlin.
-The Reissner theory is slightly different and is a static counterpart of the Uflyand-Mindlin theory.
+The form of Reissner-Mindlin plate theory that is most commonly used is actually due to Mindlin and is more properly called Mindlin plate theory.
+The Reissner theory is slightly different.
 Both theories include in-plane shear strains and both are extensions of Kirchhoff–Love plate theory incorporating first-order shear effects.